Peru’s Traditional Drinks: Must-Try Beverages

 Emoliente

-This Peruvian typical drink is on the list of Peruvian street food.
+This typical Peruvian drink is on the list of Peruvian street food.
 “Emoliente” is a mix of herbs such as horsetail, barley, lemon verbena, chamomile, lemon balm, cinnamon, and quince, among others.

 Peruvian Fruit Juices

-Thanks to its blessed geography, you’ll find different kinds of fruits in Peru some of them native such as lucuma, camu camu, chirimoya, and more.
-We encourage you to try all of these fruits but also the juices made from them.
+Thanks to its blessed geography, you’ll find different kinds of fruits in Peru, some of them native, such as lucuma, camu camu, chirimoya, and more.
+We encourage you to try all of these fruits, but also the juices made from them.

-These delicious juices are available everywhere, from bustling markets to cafes, and even fancy restaurants.
 Especially in markets, some ladies add eggs, milk, and even cusqueña beer to their juice mixes.
 We’re sure you’ll enjoy drinking healthy and thick fruit juice when you come to Peru!

 Chicha Morada

 In Peru, you can find this drink everywhere: From upscale dining establishments to private residences.
-If you can add a slight touch of lemon juice it’ll become even more delicious.
+If you can add a slight touch of lemon juice, it’ll become even more delicious.

 Inca Kola

-The last drink on our list is Inca Kola, a beloved Peruvian soda that captures attention with its bright yellow color and sweet, bubblegum-like flavor.
-The journey of Inca Kola began in 1910 when an English couple, Joseph Robinson Lindley and his wife Martha Stoppanie, started making homemade carbonated drinks in Ica City.
+The journey of Inca Kola began in 1910 when an English couple, Joseph Robinson Lindley and his wife Martha Stoppanie, started making homemade carbonated drinks in Ica City

 The youngest Lindley child played an important part in refreshing the brand, and it quickly became a favorite in many Peruvian households, especially with traditional meals.
-To dominate the market, Coca-Cola joined Peru in 1999.

-However, they found it tough to match Inca Kola’s popularity.
 Eventually, Coca-Cola chose to buy Inca Kola while keeping its unique branding.
 Today, Inca Kola remains a cherished symbol of Peru, enjoyed by people both in Peru and around the globe.

 We hope you’ll try all these drinks we showed you!
 Make sure to drink it when you eat our food, you’ll see that there’s no better combination.
 When in Peru, choose Viagens Machu Picchu.